jedpatrickdatu/cs192docgen/README.md

 ## Deliverables:

-1. Your source code in a zip folder named “<Surname>CS192ME.zip”
+1. The entire cs192 folder / all your source code in a zip folder named “<Surname>CS192ME.zip”

 2. The html doc that your application2 main class outputted.
 It should be named “test.html”